openshift/installer/Documentation/dev/node-bootstrap-flow.md

 The following systemd unit is deployed to a node by tectonic-installer and take part in the bootstrapping process:

 * `kubelet.service` is the main kubelet daemon.
-It is automatically started on boot, it is crash-looping until `kubelet.env` is populated, and it runs on each boot
+It is automatically started on boot.

 Additionally, only on one of the master nodes the following kubernetes bootstrapping happens: